lab1092/blender-manual_ja/manual/game_engine/logic/sensors/delay.rst

    Delay sensor

-The :guilabel:`Delay` sensor is designed for delaying reactions a number of logic ticks.
+The *Delay* sensor is designed for delaying reactions a number of logic ticks.
 This is useful if an other action has to be done first or to time events.

 See :doc:`Sensor Common Options </game_engine/logic/sensors/common_options>` for common options.